New Continuing Education Requirements

 A Letter of Clearance (PDF) may be required when a licensee moves from New York to another state and wants to become licensed in that state.

-If you are a Continuing Education Provider or Exam Monitor looking for Resources related to registration, renewals or filings please visit the Insurance Education Provider section of our website.
+If you are a Prelicensing or Continuing Education Provider looking for Resources related to registration, renewals or filings please visit the Insurance Education Provider section of our website.